open-resources/physics_bank/content/public/007.Momentum and Impulse/Topic Outcome/Superballs/Superballs.md

 ## Part 4

 If we replaced the top ball with a "sad" ball, which undergoes a perfectly inelastic collision with the returning "happy" ball, to what height would the "sad" ball return following the collision in terms of $h$, the height from which both balls were dropped?
-(For this question, assume that $\frac{m_l}{m_s} = $ {{ params_ratio }}).
+(For this question, assume that $\frac{m_l}{m_s} = $ {{ params.ratio }}).

 | For  | Use   |
 |----------|-------|